Baland Jalal

-Baland Jalal (born 14 October 1985) is a Danish neuroscientist at Harvard University's Department of Psychology, whose work spans clinical neuroscience, cultural psychology, and the biology of altered state of consciousness.
-Originally from Denmark and of Kurdish-Iraqi descent, he is best known for his research on sleep paralysis.
+Baland Jalal (/bæˈlænd dʒuˈlɑːl/ ba-LAND ju-LAHL; born October 14, 1985) is a Danish neuroscientist at Harvard University's Department of Psychology, whose work spans clinical neuroscience, neuropsychiatry, and the biology of altered state of consciousness.
+Originally from Denmark and of Kurdish-Iraqi descent, he is best known for his research on sleep and related disorders of emotions and perception.

-Jalal's books explore neurological and psychiatric conditions such as sleep paralysis, Capgras syndrome, temporal lobe epilepsy, obsessive–compulsive disorder, and narcolepsy.
-His books include Transdiagnostic Multiplex CBT for Muslim Cultural Groups: Treating Emotional Disorders, which presents a culturally adapted psychotherapy framework, published by Cambridge University Press, Hjernens kraft (Gyldendal, 2026), a popular science book on the brain, and the forthcoming The Phantom Mind: Insights from the Borderlands of Sleep (Penguin, 2026), which examines sleep disorders and consciousness.
+Jalal's books explore neurological and psychiatric conditions such as sleep paralysis, capgras syndrome, temporal lobe epilepsy, autism, obsessive–compulsive disorder, and narcolepsy.
+His books include the forthcoming The Phantom Mind: Insights from the Borderlands of Sleep (Penguin, 2026), which examines sleep disorders and consciousness, Hack Your Brain (Gyldendal, 2026), a popular science book on the brain, and Transdiagnostic Multiplex CBT for Muslim Cultural Groups: Treating Emotional Disorders, which presents a culturally adapted psychotherapy framework, published by Cambridge University Press.

 In 2023, Expertscape ranked him as the leading global expert on sleep paralysis.
 Media outlets including CNN, the BBC, and The Daily Telegraph have also described him as the leading authority on the topic.

 Jalal has been active in public science communication.
 He has delivered TEDx talks and given public lectures at academic institutions, including the University of Oxford and Harvard University.
 He has also appeared on podcasts including The Jordan Peterson Podcast, Science Vs, and Lewis Howes's School of Greatness where he has discussed various topics in neuroscience including sleep, dreams, and neurological disorders.

 As of 2023, he has also been teaching neuroscience courses at Peterson Academy, an online education platform.